tristanlatr/MassWappalyzer/README.md

   -a Number, --asynch_workers Number
                         Number of websites to analyze at the same time (default: 5)
+  -p, --python          Use full Python Wappalyzer implementation "python-
-  -v, --verbose         Print what Wappalyzer prints (default: False)
+                        Wappalyzer".
+No need to install Wappalyzer CLI.
+Proram relies on official tool by default, results may change if you use python Wappalyzer. (default: False) -v, --verbose         Print what Wappalyzer prints (default: False)

 ```